Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: The Material Manifold

 In understanding microstructure as a stochastic process, $m$-instances are sampled from $M$-state distributions.
 Microstructure descriptors can be established for which equivalent microstructures have equivalent descriptors, within some acceptable tolerance.
 These microstructure descriptors serve to capture the stochasticity of the generating process, detailing $M$-state information from sets of $m$-instances.
 For any arbitrary microstructure descriptor, a distance metric can be computed to calculate the degree of similarity between $m$-instances, or additionally the distances between distributions of $M$-states.
 In this section, analysis will be shown using the two-point correlation function as a descriptor due to its relative familiarity in materials science \cite{torquatoSTATISTICALDESCRIPTIONMICROSTRUCTURES2002}.
 Specifics on how calculations were completed will be shown in the later Section \ref{sec:microDescriptor}.

 In order to learn information on $M$-states, microstructure descriptors, $D$, can be calculated on individual $m$-instances to return descriptor vectors upon which distance calculations can be performed.
-Various approaches to calculating microstructure distance metrics have been established \cite{simmons2019statistical, callahan2019distance}, however this work defines the metric descriptor distance (MDD), $d$, as the p-Minkowski norm between descriptor vectors, shown in Equation \ref{eq:mdd}.
-For this work, p was chosen to be 1, following the analysis done by Sundararaghavan et al. \cite{sundararaghavanMicrostructuralStateVariables2023} that showed the tendency of higher p-Minkowski distances to over-estimate the dimensionality of systems.
+Various approaches to calculating microstructure distance metrics have been explored \cite{simmons2019statistical}, \cite{callahan2019distance}, however this work defines the metric descriptor distance (MDD), $d$, as the p-Minkowski norm between descriptor vectors, shown in Equation \ref{eq:mdd}.
+For this work, $p=1$, following the analysis done by Sundararaghavan et al. \cite{sundararaghavanMicrostructuralStateVariables2023} showing the tendency of higher $p$ values to over-estimate the dimensionality of systems.

 Multidimensional scaling (MDS) is a non-linear dimensionality reduction technique that can be used to visualize the similarities between $m$-instances sampled from a given $M$-state by determining the Cartesian coordinates associated with each data point using the pairwise metric distance values between all samples within a population \cite{carroll1998multidimensional}.
-Figure \ref{fig:mds_kde} shows an example of how a set of $m$-instances are distributed within one $M$-state using MDS to determine spatial locations in the embedded domain and kernel density estimation (KDE) to visualize the probability distribution of states within that domain.
+Figure \ref{fig:mds_kde} shows how MDS can be used to determine spatial locations in the embedded domain from a set of $m$-instances and how kernel density estimation (KDE) can be used to visualize the distribution within one $M$-state.
 Figure \ref{fig:mds_pairwise} shows the pairwise MDD values between each of the $m$-instances in the set used to determine the MDS projection.